aswathi-ajith/BCG-virtual-internship/TASK - 1/README.md

-# Abstract: Investigating Customer Churn at PowerCo
+# Investigating Customer Churn at PowerCo

 This project focuses on understanding and addressing customer churn for **PowerCo**, a leading gas and electricity utility provider for small and medium-sized enterprises (SMEs).
 With increasing competition and a dynamic energy market, PowerCo is experiencing significant customer attrition, driven by factors such as pricing sensitivity, alternative energy options, and other service preferences.